 You’ve got a handle on why you should hold a contest and what you want to get out of it.
 You’ve even landed on the type of contest you want to hold.
 All that’s fine and well but how will you actually, you know, run this thing?
 And how does WordPress play into all of this?
 Excellent questions — if I do say so myself — that I’m going to venture to answer here.

 Your first option is to use a plugin on your WordPress site to setup, manage, and pick a winner for your contest.
 You have several plugins to choose from.
 I’ve picked several to feature here that I think are top-notch:

 A simple little plugin that makes setting up and managing contests a breeze.
 Run social sweepstakes and giveaways like a champ without having to get bogged down in unnecessary details.
-It comes with social sharing buttons, URL shortening, Random.org winner selection and integration with several popular newsletter services.
+It comes with social sharing buttons, similar to our Monarch social sharing plugin, URL shortening, Random.org winner selection and integration with several popular newsletter services.
 It’s fully customizable, responsive, and you can set up as many contests and receive as many entries as you want.

 If you want to take a slightly different approach than the standard giveaway for your contest, MyCRED might be a good choice for pulling it off.
 This plugin is a points management system that lets you select how a point system works on your website.
 How do people who sign up for your site earn points?
 Can they trade them?
 How can you manage and keep track of who’s in the lead?
 A few examples of how people can earn points is through signing up, commenting, logging in, and viewing content.

 While you have to be a Submittable client to use this plugin, I thought it was interesting enough to include because it just goes to show how versatile contests can be, especially if you’re going the skills-based route.
 This plugin makes it easy to integrate Submittable submission forms into your WordPress posts and pages.
 This way, you can accept entries in a variety of file formats, without making your visitors navigate away from your site.